davidve0206/ETF-Website/README.md

 * BeautifulSoup4 to web-scrape the 100 largest ETFs
 * Yahoo-fin for retrieving historical ETF prices
-* Pandas to handle the retreived data
+* Pandas to handle the retrieved data
 * Scikit-learn for k-means clustering
 * Plotly to generate interactive graphs for the webpage
 * Django-bootstrap to simplify some formating required for the user interface